Corporate Cafeteria RFP: The Complete Guide + Free Template

 An RFP, or Request for Proposal, is a formal business document that organizations use to solicit proposals from potential vendors.
 Think of it as a detailed invitation that outlines your project requirements, expectations, and evaluation criteria.

-In the context of corporate dining, a cafeteria RFP helps you:
+In the context of corporate dining, an office cafeteria RFP helps you:

 • Clearly define your workplace food service needs